Manikanta-484/JavaScript/README.md

 #Java Script

-This repository contains JavaScript implementations for various Topics.
-Each topic is organized into its own directory, containing the relevant Java programs and examples.
+This repository contains JavaScript implementations for various Topics.Each topic is organized into its own directory, containing the relevant Java programs and examples.